 27 October, 2023 - Barcelona, Spain

-We are thrilled to bring the highly-anticipated 18th edition of Navigating the Maze once again to Barcelona, Spain, on Friday 27th and Saturday 28th October 2023.
-This year’s program will be led by an international multidisciplinary faculty and will cover all aspects of surgical AF ablation management, Hybrid AF Therapies, and LAA Management.
+We are thrilled to bring the highly-anticipated 18ᵗʰ edition of Navigating the Maze once again to Barcelona, Spain, on Friday, October 27 and Saturday, October 28, 2023.
+This year’s program will be led by an international multidisciplinary faculty and will cover all aspects of surgical AF ablation management, Hybrid AFᵀᴹ Therapies, and LAA exclusion.

-This 2-day event international atrial fibrillation program is for physicians interested in concomitant ablation and minimally invasive hybrid AF therapies.
+This 1.5-day event international atrial fibrillation program is for physicians interested in concomitant ablation and minimally invasive Hybrid AFᵀᴹ Therapies.
 From patient selection to the latest clinical evidence, this dynamic program presents techniques and outcomes for catheter and surgical ablations.
-The faculty of leading experts will highlight specific cardiac surgery and minimally invasive hybrid therapies for AF patients through live surgeries and engaging presentations.
+The faculty of leading experts will highlight specific cardiac surgery and minimally invasive Hybrid therapies for AF patients through live surgeries and engaging presentations.

 Participants who cannot travel to Barcelona will have the opportunity to watch the video recordings on-demand after the event